dusty-nv/jetson-inference/docs/imagenet-console-2.md

 ### Using Different Classification Models

 You can specify which model to load by setting the `--network` flag on the command line to one of the corresponding CLI arguments from the table above.
-By default, GoogleNet is loaded if the `--network` flag isn't specified.
+By default, GoogleNet is loaded if the optional `--network` flag isn't specified.

 Below are some examples of using the ResNet-18 model: